reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``[]``

-   A list of environment modules to be loaded before running a regression test on this partition.
+  A list of `environment module objects <#module-objects>`__ to be loaded before running a regression test on this partition.

 .. js:attribute:: .systems[].partitions[].variables